 A thoughtful 10-year-old who feels like an outsider or who belongs to a multicultural family and is looking for a historical mirror to their own experience of code-switching between cultures.

 Read cold.
 The historical notes at the end provide excellent context for the real-world events that inspired the fiction.
-A parent might choose this after hearing their child express confusion about their heritage or after a history lesson that felt one-dimensional.
+A parent might choose this after a history lesson on the Alaska Purchase to provide a more personal and nuanced perspective on the events.

-Younger readers will focus on the adventure and the animals (dogsledding), while older readers will grasp the colonial implications and the nuance of Erinn's dual identity.
-DIFERENTIATOR: Unlike many frontier stories that focus on white settlers, this centers an indigenous-multicultural perspective during a rare historical transition.
+Younger readers will focus on the adventure and the animals (dogsledding), while older readers will grasp the historical context of the Alaska Purchase and its impact on the indigenous population.
+DIFERENTIATOR: Unlike many frontier stories that focus on white settlers, this centers an indigenous-multicultural perspective during a rare historical transition. ```

 The story is set at the Nulato odinochka (trading post) on the Yukon River.
 Erinn, the daughter of a Russian father and an Athabascan mother, lives a life defined by the rhythms of the seasons and the blending of two distinct cultures.
 The narrative spans the pivotal years when Russia sold Alaska to the United States.
 Through Erinn's eyes, we see the arrival of telegraph explorers, the impact of distant wars, and the daily survival skills required in the wilderness.
 It culminates in the realization that while governments change, heritage and family remain the bedrock of identity.